OpenSourceEconomics/ose-course-scientific-computing/README.md

-# ose-course-scientific-computing
+# OSE scientific computing

-course on the basics of scientific computing
+Please see our [course materials](https://ose-scientific-computing.readthedocs.io) for details.